Everything You Need to Know About RDF

 as equivalent, and many tools already do.

-The semantics of RDF takes language tags and datatypes into account.
+The semantics of takes language tags and datatypes into account.
 This means two things.
 First, a literal value without either a language tag or datatype is different from a literal with a language tag and is different from a literal with a datatype.
 These four statements say four different things and none can be inferred from the others:

 #ahmad foaf:name "ahmad assaf" ahmad's name is a lanaguage-less,datatype-less raw text value.